 If this other person asks what you are calling about, you can simply say it’s regarding some business matter.
 In case it’s the debtor’s correct number, just that he is not available at the moment, you can either decide to call at a later time or politely leave a message with your name and number and request them to pass it to the right person.

 c) Landline or Cell Phone

-It is always beneficial to be aware if you are calling on debtor’s landline, cell phone or work phone.
+It is always beneficial to be aware if you are calling on the debtor’s landline, cell phone or work phone.
 FDCPA Collection laws are more strict when calling on the cell phone.
-In some states calling on cell-phone is prohibited by default, unless the debtor has permitted you.
+In some states calling on cell phone is prohibited by default, unless the debtor has permitted you.

 You can leave a voicemail but do not mention that the call is regarding a past-due bill because if it is a shared voicemail box then you have can potentially disclose the debt to an unrelated person and violate FDCPA.
 Leave your name and number and request the debtor to call you back.

 Good morning, my name is [ your name], we have an important message from [company name] for [Mr. John Doe].
 Please call [company’s telephone number] and please mention the reference number [***xyz] when you call us back.

 a) Address the debtor by his First Name, avoid using words like “Sir / Mam / Bro/ Buddy / Sis”.

 b) Tell the debtor that this is an attempt to collect a debt, any information obtained will be used for collections purposes only.
 Some debt collectors record collection calls.

 You are legally required to disclose that you are a debt collector and calling regarding an unpaid bill.